-Stick-built Home - A home that has been built on-site using traditional construction materials and methods and that is connected to the required utilities, including plumbing, heating, and electrical systems contained therein.
-The structure must be designed for occupancy as a principle residence by a single-family.
+Stick-built Home - A home that has been built on-site using traditional construction materials and methods.

 Subrogation - Repayment of duplicative assistance.
 In the context of a disaster recovery grant, a homeowner must enter into a Subrogation agreement where the funding agency (HCD) obtains the right to collect any additional disaster recovery funding, insurance payouts, or other funding determined to be duplicate assistance that the homeowner receives for disaster damages after HCD has expended disaster recovery funds for the benefit of the homeowner.